huaminghuangtw/Evergreen-Notes/Permanent-Notes/Cooking.md

 * 1 ounce (oz) = 28 grams (g)
 * 兑水 = 加水稀釋

-“Roasted carrots, cauliflower, and broccoli—or anything that's developed sweetness from browning—will always appreciate a squeeze of lemon or touch of vinegar.
+“Roasted carrots, cauliflower, and broccoli—or anything that’s developed sweetness from browning—will always appreciate a squeeze of lemon or touch of vinegar.
 A little will go a long way.” — _Salt, Fat, Acid, Heat_ by Samin Nosrat